-Restoration of this piano is scheduled to be completed in April 2020.
 A 25 percent discount is applied to the piano prior to completion of restoration.

 This lovely little instrument was built by William Geib in New York circa about 1830.
 Instruments of this type were quite popular in Europe during the late 17th and early 18th centuries.
 Instruments like this can often be seen featured in period movies such as “Sense & Sensibility” and “Pride & Prejudice”, etc., and this instrument was clearly built with a great deal of European influence.

 The instrument is made of exotic grained flame mahogany wood with beautifully inlaid marquetry and ormolu accents.
 It still retains its original ivory and ebony keyboard which is in perfect condition after 185 years!